Hawaiian at Home

 - 3 Tbsp sugar

-- White Pepper – black peppers is okay if you dont mind the look of the dark flakes
+- White Pepper – black pepper is okay if you don’t mind the look of the dark flakes

 - Bring to a boil some seasoned water in your pot and cook the potatoes until you can easily poke through it.
-A little bite is okay.
+A little bite/crunch is okay.

 - In your mixing bowl combine mayo, sugar, and mustard.